• Skip to primary navigation

 • Reduce the heat to medium-low and add the flour.
 Cook, stirring constantly, for 1 minute.
 Add the wine and continue cooking until it has nearly evaporated, about 1 more minute.
 Add the water and cream and bring to a simmer.
 Season with salt and pepper to taste.

 • Transfer the mushrooms to the prepared 2 quart baking dish.
-Sprinkle evenly with buttered breadcrumbs.
+Sprinkle evenly cheese followed by the buttered breadcrumbs.

 • Bake for 8-10 minutes or until the gratin is bubbly around the edges and the breadcrumb topping is golden brown.
 Serve and enjoy!